PRAB > News & Knowledge > Blog > Blog: Protecting Your Workforce

 • Overexposure to metalworking fluids can put employees at risk of contracting serious illnesses or diseases.

-Protecting Your Workforce Causes of Injuries | Prab.com
+Protecting Your Workforce Causes Of Injuries | Prab.com

 Eliminate Hazards through Automated Scrap and Fluid Handling